priyavrat-misra/til-in-java/README.md

 - `Vector`, `Stack` and `Hashtable` are legacy implementations which support synchronization, however it is recommended to not use them anymore as synchronization slows things down, instead use `ArrayList`, `ArrayDeque` and `HashMap` respectively.
 - `Collection` has various sub-interfaces but it has only one direct sub-class i.e., `AbstractCollection` which provides the skeletal implementation of it.
 ###### Day 33 [↑](#today-i-learned-in-java- "Back to Top")
-- the `Collection` interface includes several methods common to all collections which can be broadly classified into 3 categories:
+- the `[java.util.Collection](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html)` interface includes several methods common to all collections which can be broadly classified into 3 categories:
   1. Basic Operations
   2. Bulk Operations
   3. Array Operations